 Patients with intellectual and/or developmental disabilities (I/DD) are at a higher risk for developing dementia, but it can be uniquely challenging to identify dementia in these patients, as the characteristics and presentation of each (I/DD and dementia) can be subtle.
-Having a sense of baseline functioning for patients with I/DD including their basic level of self care, communication, and daily activities, is useful in determining whether or not changes in these levels would warrant additional assessment.
+Having a sense of baseline functioning for patients with I/DD including their basic level of self-care, communication, and daily activities, is useful in determining whether changes in these levels would warrant additional assessment, therefore, it is important to speak to the DDP psychologist when considering a new diagnosis of cognitive impairment or dementia.